- Computers & Software

 - Pointing to new and clicking and then

-- Click on blank document on the right hand side.
+- Click on the blank document option on the right-hand side.

 Parts of Microsoft Word 2003 Window

 The title bar is the bar with the word written document1 – Microsoft word appearing at the very top of the window.
 This is where the name of the document appears once you save the document you are working on.